brandon-zimmerman/path-planning/README.md

 ---
 ## Overview

-The C++ project solution is a plans the behavior and trajectory of a vehicle on a simulated highway within the [Udacity simulator](https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).
+The C++ project solution plans the behavior and trajectory of a vehicle on a simulated highway within the [Udacity simulator](https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).
 The starting code provided by Udacity can be found [here](https://github.com/udacity/CarND-Path-Planning-Project).

 A view of the path planner driving the virtual vehicle is below.